About | Research | Publications | Lab | Teaching | CV | Miscellaneous

 In practice, this means my collaborators and I mostly work with: We also do our best to know the biology of the systems we study.
 See my Publications page for papers.

-Current Projects
+Active Projects

 Theoretical neural networks: Artificial neural networks have enjoyed a huge renaissance in the last decade.
 Theory is starting to catch up to the enormous empirical success of these networks.
 A promising connection is the similarity of wide neural networks to kernel methods, which has shown success in explaining partially untrained and fully-trained networks in certain regimes ("random features" and "neural tangent kernel" are keywords).